 -

 Conduct Regular Audits: Check for stains, tears, and fading.
-Have a clear policy for retiring damaged items to maintain standards.
+Have a clear policy for retiring damaged items for tablecloths, placemats, napkins and chair covers to maintain standards.

 -